lynnfaraday/aresmush.com/tutorials/code/web-requests.md

 ## Handling Web Requests

-If a plugin wants to handle a web request, it must implement the `get_web_requst_handler` method in its plugin module.
+If a plugin wants to handle a web request, it must implement the `get_web_request_handler` method in its plugin module.
 This method is given a request object and  and can return either nil (if the plugin doesn't want the request) or a request handler class (if it does).

     def self.get_web_request_handler(request)
        case request.cmd